BrightBoost/bootcampSept2025/security/stepsToSolvingChallengesCaptureTheFlag.md

 1. Open **Developer Tools** → **Sources** tab.
 2. Open `main.js` and search for an email (tip: search for `@jui`).
 - You’ll find: `testing@juice-sh.op`.
+- Or easier, thanks group!
+Check the review of the first product and there it is.
 3. From this, we can guess the admin user is:  admin@juice-sh.op

 4. Validate the email: